Great Review of “What My Grandma Means to Say” in Fifty-five Plus Magazine

 “The book –beautifully illustrated by Ottawa’s Gary Frederick and published by General Store Publishing Houseis available at the public library, local bookstores (I bought five from Mother Tongue Books on Bank Street to give to family members) and online at www.chapters.indigo.ca/ and www.amazon.ca/.”

-This entry was posted in Press, Whats New.
+This entry was posted in Press.
 Bookmark the permalink.
 Trackbacks are closed, but you can post a comment.

 2 Comments